 To prepare students for entry-level professional generalist practice in social work.
 To accomplish this, a person in environment framework, global consciousness perspective, respect for human diversity, and knowledge based on scientific enquiry will be emphasized as the means to understand and practice social work ethics, values, and skills.
 The program is committed to promoting the well-being, growth and empowerment of all individuals, families, groups, communities, and organizational systems.

-The Bachelor of Social Work Program is accredited by the Council of Social Work Education (CSWE).
-This accreditation meets the eligibility requirements for State of Maine licensure to become a Licensed Social Worker (LSW) and certified as a Mental Health Rehabilitation Technician (MHRT).
-Refer to www.maine.gov for more information.
+The Bachelor of Social Work Program is fully accredited by the Council of Social Work Education (CSWE).
+This accreditation meets the eligibility requirements for State of Maine licensure to become a Licensed Social Worker (LSW) as well as licensure in other states and Canada.

 Students graduating with a BSW degree from UMPI also meet the requirement for certification as a Mental Health Rehabilitation Technician (MHRT).
 Refer to www.maine.gov for more information about this certification.